 Shirt collars were no longer stiff and detachable like they were in the early 1920s.
 Instead, soft, attached spearpoint collars contrasted with the wide lapels of the suit.
 Spearpoints or arrow point collars were long and thin ending in a sharp tip or point.
 Most collars were 3 or 3.25 inches long but could extend down 5 inches.
 Clark Gable wore the 4.5 to 5 inch California collar in a few of his movies.
 Other movie stars wore the wide Windsor collar with the wide knotted Windsor tie.

-Shirt collars were prone to curling up so many gentlemen turned to using gold collar pins to hold them down and keep the tie knot in place.
-Most collar pins were plain but some fashioned “sporty” motifs when wore in casual settings.
-Collar pins were eventually replaced by the button down collar in the mid-1930s.
+Shirt collars were prone to curling up, so many gentlemen turned to using gold collar pins to hold them down and keep the tie knot in place.
+Most collar pins were plain, but some fashioned “sporty” motifs for wearing in casual settings.
+Collar pins were eventually replaced by the button-down collar in the mid-1930s.
 The pinned collar and button-down collar were short or medium in length with somewhat wide spacing.
-A short, rounded edge collar, was popular between 1935 and 1938 when worn with a small knot four in hand tie.
+A short rounded edge collar was popular between 1935 and 1938 when worn with a small knot four in hand tie.

 The 1930s Gangster Style

-The camel hair top coat and tan wrap over overcoat were young and wealthy men’s favorite.
-The wrap over was one of the few coats to come out of Hollywood instead of Britain.
-Worn with an oversized collar flipped up around the neck, full skirt, shorter length and the tie wrapped loosely to one side.
-It was simple, carefree and very movie star posh.
+The camel hair top coat and tan wrapover overcoat were the young and wealthy man’s favorite.
+The wrapover was one of the few coats to come out of Hollywood instead of Britain.
+It was worn with an oversized collar flipped up around the neck, a full skirt, shorter length, and the tie wrapped loosely to one side.
+It was simple, carefree, and very movie star posh.

 The rainproof trench coat is the overcoat that the 1930s are most well known for.
-Detectives solved crimes wearing a tan, green or yellow (Dick Tracy) trench coat made of rubberized cotton or gaberdine.
-The lightweight, belted waist and large collars fit perfectly into the tough guy image of the thirties.
+Detectives solved crimes wearing a tan, green or yellow (Dick Tracy) trench coat made of rubberized cotton or gabardine.
+The lightweight belted waist and large collars fit perfectly into the tough guy image of the thirties.

 Classic Men’s Hats